 So how does it work?

 The whole idea behind temporary car insurance is that you can get cover for something you want to do right now.
-With Jaunt, you can get temporary insurance for as little as one hour, up to a period of 30 days.
+With Jaunt, you can get temporary insurance for up to 28 days.
 And arrange it in advance or at short notice.
 It’s up to you.

 Here’s a quick example: a friend asks if you want to share the drive to a festival, but you’re not on the insurance policy.
 You could easily get short-term cover which is literally just designed for that one journey.
 Sorted on the spot.
 The ultimate in convenience.